lupyuen/lupyuen.github.io/src/gpio.md

 To complete the build in TWO MINUTES, we use some caching magic inside our GitHub Actions Workflow.

-Let learn how it works: [`.github/workflows/main.yml`](https://github.com/lupyuen/pinecone-rust-mynewt/blob/main/.github/workflows/main.yml)
+Let's learn how it works: [`.github/workflows/main.yml`](https://github.com/lupyuen/pinecone-rust-mynewt/blob/main/.github/workflows/main.yml)

 ## Trigger Conditions